 Hyatt on the Bund's rooftop VUE Bar

-knocks it up a notch with a luxe hot tub on the terrace, daybeds and rotating happy hours Monday to Thursday from 5.30-7pm and over the weekend from 2-6pm.
+knocks it up a notch with a luxe hot tub on the terrace, daybeds and happy hour Tuesday from 5.30-7pm and over the weekend from 2-6pm.

 Thanks to its breezy American coastline vibes, POP